-NOI Section ID Permit Activity Description Proposed Plan SWMP Rev. 6 - July 1, 2021 Measurable Goal SWMP Rev. 6 - July 1, 2021 Permit Required Implementation Schedule Responsible Personnel Not Included in NOI 35 existing program- for prior permittees under Part I.C.2.b.(iii) - Table 1.a - As stated above, this is not applicable to AMAFCA.
+NOI Section ID Permit Activity Description Plan SWMP Rev. 7 - July 1, 2024 Measurable Goal SWMP Rev. 7 - July 1, 2024 Permit Required Implementation Schedule Not Included in NOI Not Included in NOI 35 program- for prior permittees under NMS000101) and implement a Part I.C.2.b.(iii) - Table 1.a - As stated above, this is not applicable to AMAFCA.
 Through the IDDE Program, AMAFCA will continue coordination with ABCWUA, who will inform AMAFCA of any sanitary sewer overflows that impact AMAFCA facilities.
-As stated above, this is not applicable to AMAFCA.
-Through the IDDE Program, AMAFCA will continue coordination with ABCWUA, who will inform AMAFCA of any sanitary sewer overflows that impact AMAFCA facilities. effective date of MS4 Permit Program Lead: AMAFCA's Stormwater Quality Engineer Program Implementation : Engineering Intern Not Included in NOI 36 Part I.C.2.b.(iii) - Table 1.a - AMAFCA will incorporate this Permit requirement into the IDDE program, refer to the SWMP - Table 6: Illicit Discharges and Improper Disposal - for additional information.
-Program Lead: AMAFCA's Stormwater Quality Engineer Program Implementation: Engineering Intern, GIS Manager Not Included in NOI 37 existing program- for prior permittees under NMS000101) and implement a program to reduce the discharge of bacteria in municipal stormwater contributed by other significant source identified in the Part I.C.2.b.(iii) - Table 1.a - This requirement will be addressed in conjunction with AMAFCA's IDDE Program, refer to the SWMP Table 6: Illicit Discharges and Improper Disposal, for additional information.
+Not Included in NOI 36 Part I.C.2.b.(iii) - Table 1.a - AMAFCA will incorporate this Permit requirement into the IDDE program, refer to the SWMP - Table 6: Illicit Discharges and Improper Disposal - for additional information. , , , , Not Included in NOI 27 for prior permittees under NMS000101) and implement a program Part I.C.2.b.(iii) - Table 1.a - This requirement will be addressed in conjunction with AMAFCA's IDDE Program, refer to the SWMP Table 6: Illicit Discharges and Improper Disposal, for additional information.
 AMAFCA will review its IDDE Program results annually and identify illicit discharges (specific as well as general types of discharges and/or locations of discharges) that contributed bacteria to the MS4.
 Strategies will be developed to address these specific or general IDDEs.
 Development and implementation of strategies will depend on the IDDE program results.
 16 months (if alone) or 20 months (cooperative) from effective date of MS4 Permit April.
-22, 2016 or August 22, 2016 Not Included in NOI 38 implementation and reducing the bacteria and updates their measurable goals as necessary.
-As required in Part I.C.2.b.(i).(d) , the Annual Report must include an analysis of how the selected BMPs have been effective in contributing to achieving the measurable goal and shall include graphic representation of pollutant trends, along with computations of annual percent reductions achieved Part I.C.2.b.(i).(d) - The MRGSQT Outcomes Report will track the number of educational outreach opportunities conducted, list the number of people reached through the educational outreach program, and summarize the activities related to targeting pet waste sources as well as residential education targeting bacteria sources.
-This report is available upon request and AMAFCA plans to share this document on its website.
+22, 2016 or August 22, 2016 Not Included in NOI 38 and reducing the bacteria and updates their measurable goals as necessary.
+As required in Part I.C.2.b.(i).(d) , the Annual Report must include an analysis of how the selected BMPs have been effective in contributing to achieving the measurable goal and shall include graphic representation of pollutant trends, along with computations Part 1.C.2.b.(i).(d) - The MRGSQT Outcomes Report will track the number of educational outreach opportunities conducted, list the number of people reached through the educational outreach program, and summarize the activities related to targeting pet waste sources as well as residential education targeting bacteria sources.
+This report is available upon request.
 In addition, if strategies are developed to address IDDEs found to contribute bacteria to the MS4, these will be reported in subsequent Annual Reports.
 AMAFCA will report annually on compliance monitoring to monitor and test for E. coli.
-This reporting will be done in accordance with Part III.A (Wet Weather Monitoring Program) of the MS4 Permit and will help with a water quality assessment of the overal watershed related to E. coli.
-Graphical representation of E. coli trends will also be completed annually. request and AMAFCA plans to share this document on its website.
-Strategies developed to address IDDEs found to contribute bacteria to the MS4 will be reported in subsequent Annual Reports.
-AMAFCA will incorporate documentation by reference into the Annual Report and plans to document progress on the AMAFCA website.
+This reporting will be done in accordance with Part III.A (Wet Weather Monitoring Program) of the MS4 Permit and will help with a water quality assessment of the overall watershed related to E. coli.
+Graphical representation of E. coli trends will also be completed annually.
 AMAFCA will report annually on compliance monitoring to monitor and test for E. coli.
-This reporting will be donitor in accordance with Part III.A (Wet Weather Monitoring with subsequent annual reports, as applicable (Due Dec.
+This reporting will be done in accordance with Part III.A (Wet Weather Monitoring Program) of the MS4 Permit.
+Graphical representation of E. coli trends will also be completed annually. reports, as applicable (Due Dec.
 1).
-Program Lead: AMAFCA's Stormwater Quality Engineer